jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 ```

-#### 8.1.12 RemovePolygonHoles
+#### 8.1.16 RemovePolygonHoles

-Removes holes within the features of a vector polygon file.
+This tool can be used to remove holes from the features within a vector
+polygon file.
+The user must specify the name of the input vector file,
+which must be of a polygon shapetype, and the name of the output file.

 *Parameters*: